nisarga-m03/ML-Voice-Classification-/README.md

 # Voice_Classification_ML
 # Beginning
-This project started as a team project with an aim to learn different machine learning models.
 The initial problem statement was to  Built a python application that analyses the sentiment behind the tone of the voice.
 Different features like tempo, beats, stft, mfccs, etc were extracted using Librosa from the GTZAN Genre Collection dataset.This project uses Machine Learning and  basic Deep Learning techniques.
 # What next?
 After this project, I went on learning more about computer vision and deep learning.
 Reading more and more about it, I started thinking if I could apply CNNs on the music data.
 Also I hoped that transfer learning would help me attain accuracy closer to the State of the art models on GTZAN dataset.
 # Approach